 - Not great for wet felting

-After a couple of shearing seasons, my husband has urged me to do something with all the wool.
-(I think he wants the garage space back.)
+After a couple of shearing seasons, my husband urged me to do something with all the wool.
+(I think he wanted the garage space back.)
 So I set out to figure what to do with it, and how to do it.
 Thanks to the Internet, YouTube, & a dear friend, I am now exploring the world of fiber.
+If you would like to check explore some of my adventures, click the link below.